-The City of Saginaw designates Beth Carson Church as the Title VI Coordinator (hereinafter referred to as the "Title VI Coordinator").
-Ms. Church shall have lead responsibility for coordinating the administration of Title VI and its related statutes, programs, plans, and assurances.
+The City of Lathrup Village designates Matthew Baumgarten, City Administrator as the Title VI Coordinator (hereinafter referred to the "Title VI Coordinator").
+Mr. Mueller shall have lead responsibility for coordinating the administration of the Title VI and related statutes program, plan and assurances.

-Complaints: If any individual believes that he/she or any other program beneficiaries have been the object of unequal treatment or discrimination as to the receipt of benefits and/or service, or on the grounds of race, color, national origin (including Limited English Proficiency), sex, age or disability, he/she may exercise his/her right to file a complaint with the City of Saginaw's Office of the City Clerk (the formal complaint vehicle for city residents) or with the Title VI Coordinator.
-Notification of any received complaints or issues will be timely forwarded to the Title VI Coordinator.
+Complaints: If any individual believes that he/she or any other program beneficiaries have been the object of unequal treatment or discrimination as to the receipt of benefits and/or service, or on the grounds of race, color, national origin (including Limited English Proficiency), sex, age or disability, he/she may exercise his/her right to file a complaint with the City.
+Complaints may be filed with the Title VI Coordinator.
 Every effort will be made to resolve complaints informally at the lowest level.

-Data Collection: Statistical data on race, color, national origin, English language ability and sex of participants in and beneficiaries of City of Saginaw programs; e.g., impacted citizens and affected communities will be gathered and maintained by the City of Saginaw.
+Data Collection: Statistical data on race, color, national origin, English language ability and sex of participants in and beneficiaries of the City of Lathrup Village programs; e.g., impacted citizens and affected communities will be gathered and maintained by the City of Lathrup Village.
 The gathering procedures will be reviewed annually to ensure sufficiency of the data in meeting the requirements of the Title VI program.

-Program Reviews: Special emphasis program reviews will be conducted based on the annual summary of Title VI activities, accomplishments, and problems.
+Program Reviews: Special emphasis program reviews will be conducted based on the annual summary of Title VI activities accomplishments and problems.
 The reviews will be conducted by the Title VI Coordinator to assure effectiveness in their compliance of Title VI provisions.
-The Title VI Coordinator will coordinate efforts to ensure equal participation in all their programs and activities at all levels.
-The City of Saginaw does not have any special emphasis programs at this time.
+The Title VI Coordinator will coordinate efforts to ensure the equal participation in all their programs and activities at all levels.
+The City of Lathrup Village does not have any special emphasis programs at this time.

 Title VI Reviews on Sub-Recipients: Title VI compliance reviews will be conducted annually by the Title VI Coordinator.
-Priority for conducting reviews will be given to those recipients of federal (U.S. Department of Transportation) funds with the greatest potential of impact to those groups covered by the Act.
+Priority for conducting reviews will be given to those recipients of federal (U.S. Department of Transportation) funds with the greatest potential of impact to those groups covered by the act.
 The reviews will entail examination of the recipients' adherence to all Title VI requirements.
 The status of each review will be reported in the annual update and reported to relevant U.S. Department of Transportation (USDOT) modes upon request.

-Annual Reporting Form: The Title VI Coordinator will be responsible for coordination, compilation, and submission of the annual reporting form data to the Michigan Department of Transportation (MDOT), Civil Rights Program Unit via the Sub-Recipient Annual Certification Form (MDOT form #0179) by October 5th.
+Annual Reporting Form: The Title VI Coordinator will be responsible for coordination, compilation, and submission of annual reporting form data to the Michigan Department of Transportation (MDOT), Civil Rights Program Unit, via the Sub-Recipient Annual Certification Form (MDOT form #0179) by October 5th.

-Title VI Plan Updates: If updated, a copy of Title VI Plan will be submitted to the MDOT, Civil Rights Program Unit, as soon as the update has been completed, or as soon as practicable, and no later than 30 days if significant changes are made.
+Title VI Plan Updates: If updated, a copy of Title VI Plan will be submitted to the MDOT, Civil Rights Program Unit as soon as the update has been completed, or as soon as practicable, and no later than 30 days if significant changes are made.

-Public Dissemination: The City of Saginaw will disseminate Title VI Program information to City of Saginaw employees and to the general public.
+Public Dissemination: The City will disseminate Title VI Program information to the City of Lathrup Village employees and to the general public.
 Title VI Program information will be submitted to sub-recipients, contractors and beneficiaries.
-Public dissemination will include inclusions of Title VI language in contracts and publishing the Title VI Plan on the City of Saginaw's internet website, at www.saginaw-mi.com.
+Public dissemination will include inclusions of Title VI language in contracts and publishing the Title VI Plan on the City of Lathrup Village internet website, at www.lathrupvillage.org.

-Remedial Action: The City of Saginaw, through the Title VI Coordinator, will actively pursue the prevention of Title VI deficiencies and violations and will take the necessary steps to ensure compliance with all program administrative requirements.
+Remedial Action: The City of Lathrup Village, through the Title VI Coordinator, will actively pursue the prevention of Title VI deficiencies and violations and will take the necessary steps to ensure compliance with all program administrative requirements.
 When deficiencies are found, procedures will be promptly implemented to correct the deficiencies and to put in writing the corrective action(s).
 The period to determine corrective action(s) and put it/them in writing to effect compliance may not exceed 90 days from the date the deficiencies are found.